 The Holdings senior debt securities, the Trinity senior debt securities and the Willis North America senior debt securities may be referred to collectively as "senior debt securities".
-The Holdings senior subordinated debt securities and the Willis North America senior subordinated debt securities may be referred to collectively as "senior subordinated debt securities".
-The Holdings subordinated debt securities, the Trinity subordinated debt securities and the Willis North America subordinated debt securities may be referred to collectively as "subordinated debt securities".
+The Holdings senior subordinated debt securities, the Trinity senior subordinated debt securities and the Willis North America senior subordinated debt securities may be referred to collectively as "senior subordinated debt securities".
+The Holdings subordinated debt securities, the Trinity senior subordinated debt securities used to collectively as "senior subordinated debt securities".
+The Holdings subordinated debt securities and the Willis North America subordinated debt securities may be referred to collectively as "subordinated debt securities may be referred to collectively as "subordinated debt securities".